 1. Collecting Data

-Companies collect data to understand how employees’ experiences and conditions may vary across different groups within the organization.
+Companies collect data to understand how workers’ experiences and conditions may vary across different groups within the organization.
 They facilitate discussions or conduct surveys, or analyze people-related measurements —such as those commonly used in human resources.
 For example, a company might compare hiring rates across different gender identities or examine promotion rates for specific social identities, such as people with disabilities or individuals from a specific ethnic group.
 This data collected in JEDI1 informs the company’s chosen actions in JEDI2.

 2. Taking Action